Ecwid/ecwid-api-docs/includes/_application.md

 }
 ```

-This endpoint works in a following way:
+### How it works

+**Free apps**:

-**Free apps**: Ecwid will always return `ACTIVE` unless the app is uninstalled.
+- Ecwid will always return `ACTIVE` unless application is uninstalled.

-**Paid apps with external billing**: Ecwid will always return `ACTIVE` unless the app is uninstalled.
+**Paid apps using external billing**:

+- Ecwid will always return `ACTIVE` unless application is uninstalled.

+**Paid apps using Ecwid billing**:

+- Ecwid will return `ACTIVE` if application is successfully installed and paid by a user.
+- Ecwid will return `SUSPENDED` if there was an issue with prolongating subscription of this app.

+**Paid apps using Ecwid billing with free trial**:

+- Ecwid will return `TRIAL` if this Ecwid store uses free trial of your application at the moment.
-**Paid apps with Ecwid billing**: Ecwid will return `ACTIVE` if the app is paid by the user and it is active in their store.
+- Ecwid will return `ACTIVE` if application is successfully installed and paid by a user.
-Ecwid will return `SUSPENDED` if there was an issue with prolongating of the subscription of this app
+- Ecwid will return `SUSPENDED` if there was an issue with prolongating subscription of this app.

+### What is Ecwid billing and how do I use it?

+Ecwid billing is a feature that allows to accept payments for applications.
+It works out of the box, so no additional development is required to use it.

+You can specify free trial period for new installs and active users pay on a monthly basis.
+To find out more details and how to use it, please visit: [http://developers.ecwid.com/make-money](http://developers.ecwid.com/make-money)